Fujifilm GF 55mm f/1.7 R WR Review

 Strangely enough, I have only seen this kind of downright failure to autofocus from the GF 55mm and GF 80mm lenses on my GFX 50R.

-All other lenses seem to work just fine, and I have tried almost all of the G-Mount lenses.
-One can hope that perhaps a firmware fix will rectify this but I would not hold my breath.
+All other lenses seem to work fine, and I have tried almost all of the G-Mount lenses.
+One can hope that a firmware fix will rectify this, but I would not hold my breath.

 I wish the GF 55mm f/1.7 had the LM badge (Linear Motor).
-Lenses such as the GF 110mm f/2 R LM WR I trust fully for portrait sessions.
-As it stands I cannot say the same about the GF 55mm f/1.7 using my current camera.
+I trust lenses such as the GF 110mm f/2 R LM WR fully for portrait sessions.
+However, using my current camera, I cannot say the same about the GF 55mm f/1.7.

 Update: October 16, 2023